Why Nuts are a Crucial Part of a Balanced Vegetarian Diet

 10 Ways to include nuts in a vegetarian diet

-- Team nuts with dried fruit and seeds for the perfect nutrient-dense snack.
+- Pair nuts with dried fruit and seeds for a nutrient-rich snack.

-- Add chopped walnuts and crushed linseeds to cereal to provide essential omega-3 fats.
+- Add chopped walnuts and crushed linseeds to cereal for omega-3s.

-- Combine rolled oats and barley with mixed nuts and dried fruit for a nutritious breakfast meal to start the day.
+- Mix rolled oats and barley with nuts and dried fruit for a nutritious breakfast.

-- Use nut spreads on toast and cracker biscuits.
+- Use nut spreads on toast or crackers.

-- Add freshly roasted cashews or peanuts to a tofu and vegetable stir-fry.
+- Add roasted cashews or peanuts to tofu and vegetable stir-fries.

-- Top pasta with pine nuts or combine pistachios with basil, garlic and olive oil to make your own pesto.
+- Top pasta with pine nuts or make pesto with pistachios, basil, garlic, and olive oil.

-- Process Brazil nuts with grated vegetables to make your own nutritious meat-free burgers.
+- Blend Brazil nuts with grated vegetables to create meat-free burgers.

 References